dainst/idai-field/manual/manual.en.md

 In the **overview**, in the **operation tabs** as well as in the **image management** (accessible via the menu "Tools"), a **search filter** is available.
-You can use it to restrict the currently displayed resources by the means of some basic search criteria (identifier, short description, resource type).
+You can use it to restrict the currently displayed resources by the means of some basic search criteria (identifier, short description, category).

 If you want to express more complex search queries, you can furthermore switch into the **extended search mode** while in the **overview** or one of the **operation tabs**.
 This mode allows you to expand the search